 Don’t– Waste your money on buying bottled water.

-It was the one thing that we were constantly told when we got there.
+It was the one thing that we were constantly told about Icelandic water when we got there.
 So we finished off the bottled water we already had from the airport and topped it up from the tap in our room.
-They say it is one of the freshest purest water sources in the world!
+They say Icelandic water is one of the freshest purest water sources in the world!

 Book your transfer HERE.